solidi/writing/07-the-decision-hypothesis.md

 He concludes with the topic of why.

 > First, writing the decisions down is essential… Second, the documents will communicate the decisions to others...
-Finally, … documents give … a data base and checklist.
+Finally, … documents give … a database and checklist.

 From the quotes, Fred sets up the thinking and fundamentals of documentation that a developer should strive for.
 While he may have targeted documents such as schedule and requirements, how does this apply to a software project in terms of code?